-The identity of this distinguished sitter has long been lost, but his dress and demeanor indicate that he was a well-to-do man, probably an Amsterdam merchant.
+The identity of this imposing sitter has long been lost, but his dress and demeanor indicate that he was a well-to-do burgher, probably an Amsterdam merchant.
 The date of the portrait is also unknown, but similarities between this work and Rembrandt’s Syndics of the Cloth Drapers’ Guild of 1662 [fig. 1] [fig. 1] Rembrandt van Rijn, Syndics of the Cloth Drapers' Guild, 1662, oil on canvas, Rijksmuseum, Amsterdam.
 Photo © Rijksmuseum, Amsterdam suggest that the two paintings are not far removed in date.
-The sitter’s hairstyle and costume, particularly his wide, flat collar with its tassels, are similar, as is the self-assured gravity that he projects as he focuses his eyes on the viewer from beneath his wide-brimmed black hat.
+The sitter’s hairstyle and costume, particularly his wide, flat collar with its tassels, are similar, as is the dignified gravity that he projects as he focuses his eyes on the viewer from beneath his wide-brimmed black hat.
 Even the herringbone canvases that Rembrandt used for these paintings are comparable.

 The vigor and surety of Rembrandt’s brushwork are particularly evident in the head.
 He has modeled the man’s face with broad strokes heavily loaded with a relatively dry paint.
 Since it is mixed with little medium, the paint has a broken character that enhances the sitter’s rough-hewn features.
 Stylistically, this manner of execution is broader than that found in the Gallery’s A Young Man Seated at a Table (possibly Govaert Flinck), with which it is often compared, and, to a certain extent, even broader than that of the Syndics of the Cloth Drapers’ Guild, an evolution of style that suggests a date of execution subsequent to these works, perhaps 1663.

 As is also clear from the X-radiographs, the different placement of the hands affected the position of the arms.
 As a result the contour of the body is now much larger than it was originally.
 It may well be that the sitter initially did not have a cloak draped over his shoulders.
 X-radiographs also indicate that the crown of the hat was slightly smaller and was silhouetted against a lighter background than at present.
 At the time that the composition was changed, it is likely that the dimensions of the painting were also reduced.

 These changes may have been undertaken to give the sitter a greater presence and added austerity.
 Moreover, by minimizing the activity of the hands, the head received added emphasis.
 Unfortunately, large portions of the figure in its present appearance are without visual interest.
 Because of the thick layers of discolored varnish, it is virtually impossible to determine whether the lack of modeling in the robes results from the condition of the painting or from the quality of the artistic representation.
 One should not exclude the possibility that someone other than Rembrandt made these changes.
 In the hands, the only area of the body that can be seen properly, the evidence is not conclusive.
 The portrayal of the right hand is particularly unsuccessful, and the arm of the chair floats disconcertingly in the midst of the robes surrounding it.
 Nevertheless, the sitter's left hand is firmly modeled in a manner not unlike that of the face, so an ultimate judgment as to who executed these changes of composition must be reserved until the painting is restored.

 Arthur K. Wheelock Jr.